daniel-abbott/tech3bsp/README.md

 - Fog brushes are translated to Godot FogVolume nodes, and for now they should be axis-aligned (no brush rotation).
 Remember to provide your own FogMaterials in your `materials` directory for maximum fog-ness!
 - Maps with terrain will load, however there is no special handling for idTech3 terrain shaders yet.

 ### Possible Issues
 - "Return to Castle Wolfenstein" (IBSP v47) map imports _appear_ to have no issues, however this hasn't been tested extensively yet.
     - If you just want the RtCW "look" without the format, add `-wolf` to your `-light` phase of map compilation to get the same lighting falloff.

 ### TODO
 - idTech3 has a custom shader language as well, the addon currently doesn't support this (aside from all the effects that happen during the actual map compilation stage, so you should still be using idTech3 shaders for map CREATION).
-Medium priority.
+High priority.
     - `q3map2` can generate light styles via shaders, so a shader parser would provide this as well.
-In practice these look pretty hacky in ioquake3 though so not sure how useful they might be...
+Very handy for more dynamic looking maps.
     - Team Arena introduced terrains and special terrain shaders, this is not a priority item however would also be cool to support.
+- Skyboxes!
+Can probably just turn a skybox entity into a camera and then do some viewport and shader magic, since it will all be internal to the saved scene anyway.
+Medium priority (but also low hanging fruit).
 - Support importing BSP's from the projects "user" directory, along with custom textures (probably also pk3 support).
-High priority.
+Medium priority.
 - Example project in a separate repository to demonstrate usage.
 Medium priority.
 - Maybe some room for additional cleanup, also need to hunt for anything that needs to be freed in some form during/after the import process.
 Low priority unless it's actually breaking things for people, then highest priority.
 - Jolt Physics has an option to get the face index from a collision, though it increases the memory footprint, may support using this for plane metadata lookups in the future.
 Low priority.